kishorrit/MLF/Chapter 5.md

 Historically, NLP relied on hand crafted rules by linguists.
 Today, the linguists are getting replaced by neural networks that can learn the complex and often hard to codify rules of language.
 In this chapter, we will learn how to build powerful natural language models with Keras as well as how to use the SpaCy NLP library.

 # A quick guide to SpaCy
 SpaCy is a library for advanced natural language processing.
 It comes with a range of useful tools and pre-trained models that make NLP easier and more reliable.
 It is also pretty fast.
-To use SpaCy, you will need to install the library, and download its pre trained models separately:
+To use SpaCy locally, you will need to install the library, and download its pre trained models separately:

 ```bash
 $ pip install -U spacy

 $ python -m spacy download en
 ```
+In Kaggle, SpacCy is pre installed including the models.

 This chapter makes use of the english language models, but more are available.
 Most features are available in English, German, Spanish, Portuguese, French, Italian and Dutch.
 Entity recognition is available for many more languages through the multi-language model.

 The core of SpaCy are the `Doc` and `Vocab` classes.
 A `Doc` instance contains one document, including its text, tokenized version, recognized entities, etc. The `Vocab` class keeps track of all common information across documents.
 SpaCy is useful for its pipeline features, that contain many pieces needed for NLP.
 If this all seems a bit abstract right now, don't worry.
 This section will show you how to use SpaCy for many practical tasks.